sharetribe/sharetribe/README.md

   * **Ruby**.
 Version 2.2.4 is currently used and we don't guarantee everything works with other versions.
 If you need multiple versions of Ruby, [RVM](https://rvm.io//) is recommended.
   * [**RubyGems**](http://rubygems.org/)
   * **Bundler**: `gem install bundler`
+  * **Node**.
+Version 5.10 is currently used and we don't guarantee everything works with other versions.
+If you need multiple versions of Node, consider using [n](https://github.com/tj/n) or [nvm](https://github.com/creationix/nvm).
   * [**Git**](http://help.github.com/git-installation-redirect)
   * **A database**.
 Only MySQL has been tested, so we give no guarantees that other databases (e.g. PostgreSQL) work.
 You can install MySQL Community Server two ways:
     1. If you are on a Mac, use homebrew: `brew install mysql` (*highly* recommended).
 Also consider installing the [MySQL Preference Pane](https://dev.mysql.com/doc/refman/5.1/en/osx-installation-prefpane.html) to control MySQL startup and shutdown.
 It is packaged with the MySQL downloadable installer, but can be easily installed as a stand-alone.